Our Approach to Reading

 2. Whole class reading that develops listening skills, a love of story and reading for pleasure and enjoyment.

 This is teacher led reading with children listening and responding to questions, predictions and vocabulary choices as appropriate to the level of the children.

-This happens in English sessions when introducing text and prior to writing, this also takes place during the Hour of Reading.
+This happens in English sessions when introducing text and prior to writing, this also takes place during the Ready for Reading sessions.
 The teacher models as an expert reader and draws out the key elements of the content.

-3. Reading activities that targets children’s reading skills.
+4. Reading activities that target children’s reading skills.

 Foundation Stage and KS1:

 Books are sent home with a reading record or log for communication with parents.

 The children take home a ‘Reading Scheme’ book to read or look at with their parents.
 Books are changed on a weekly basis by teaching assistants or teachers.

 The ‘reading scheme’ books have a controlled vocabulary and therefore children are moved through the stages as they are able to apply their phonic knowledge to decode words and recognise ‘tricky’ words.
 Alongside this the children have access to ‘Collins E-Library’, an on-line reading tool.
 This allows them to read e-books, at their own reading level.

 Children will also bring home a library book to share-read with parents.